MarkSun04HX/372-prediction-competition/README.md

 ## Data cleaning

 Five MEPS FYC panels (2019–2023) are pooled across years.
 Year-suffixed names (e.g. `AGE23X`) are harmonized to a common stem (`AGEX`), producing ~1,512 predictors after dropping Section 2.5.11 expenditure/utilization columns and survey design weights.

-Sentinel non-response codes (`-1/-7/-8/-9/-15`) are converted to `NA` before pooling — these are structurally informative (e.g. `-1 = inapplicable` means a screener was answered negatively), so NA is preserved as a distinct value rather than imputed.
+**Sentinel recoding is a critical preprocessing step.** MEPS uses numeric codes (`-1/-7/-8/-9/-15`) for non-response.
+Keeping them as raw integers would corrupt ordinal variables — e.g. `-1 = inapplicable` would sit below `1 = excellent` on a health scale, creating a false numeric ordering that invalidates treating categories as ordered.
+All five sentinel codes are therefore unified to `NA` first, then recoded to `max_code + 1` — a value clearly outside the valid range that models can learn as a distinct "missing" state.
+This is what makes it valid to leave the ~1,345 ordinal and binary categoricals as plain integers without one-hot encoding: their numeric order is meaningful once negatives are removed.

-Full one-hot encoding of all ~1,366 categorical predictors would produce ~5,000–6,000 columns.
+**Full one-hot encoding of all ~1,366 categorical predictors would produce ~5,000–6,000 columns** — a 4× blowup, mostly for ordinal/binary variables where integer coding is already correct.
 Instead, a three-way treatment is applied based on variable type:

 | Variable type | Treatment | Rationale |
 |---|---|---|